uri-nyx/Talea/doc/manual/cpu.md

 ## Registers

-The first step to understand Sirius (the Central Processing Unit) is to understand its basic components: the registers.
+The first step to understand Sirius (the Central Processing Unit) is to understand its basic component: the registers.

 The registers are cells of quick access memory, and hold the data on wich the machine is operating in the moment.
 There are varius type of registers inside Sirius:

 *General purpose registers*: there are 32 of these registers, labeled `x0` to `x31`, or by the names in the [Appendix A](appendix.md#A#registers).
 They hold 32-bit integer values, and are the source or the destination of the majority of the operations that the machine can perform.
 However, it's worth to notice that `x0` is special: it behaves as a *constant zero*, wirtes do not affect this register, which always reads as `0`.

-*Program Counter*: it is a single 32-bit register, that keeps track of the memory location that Sirius will execute in the next cycle.
+*Program Counter*: it is a single 24-bit register, that keeps track of the memory location that Sirius will execute in the next cycle.

 *Stack Pointer*: though the stack pointer corresponds to `x2`, it should be noticed that this register is different at different privilege modes.